meilisearch/specifications/text/0096-auto-batching.md

 - Add a filter capability by `batchUid` on the `/tasks` endpoints.
 - Do not fail the entire transaction if a document is not valid.
 Report the documents that could not be indexed to the user.
 - Enable auto-batching by default.
+- Optimize some tasks sequence, for example if there is a document addition followed by an index deletion, we could skip the document addition